dnadales/presentations/why-haskell-for-fp/why-haskell-for-fp.md

-% Why using Haskell for learning functional-programming
+% Why using Haskell for doing functional-programming
 % Damian Nadales
 % February 6, 2017